 Wensleydale is world renown for its delicious cheeses, but there are many more interesting reasons to visit this peaceful area of Yorkshire beyond satisfying your taste buds.
-There is the imposing bulk of 14th century Castle Bolton, perched above the valley.
-The castle was built by Richard Scrope, Lord Chancellor during the reign of Richard II, and though the walls are romantically crumbling, the interior houses an excellent folk museum.
+There is the imposing bulk of 14th-century Castle Bolton, perched above the valley.
+The castle was built by Richard Scrope, Lord Chancellor during the reign of Richard II and houses an excellent folk museum.

 Just a few miles away from Castle Bolton lies Middleham Castle, which dates back to the 12th century.
 This massive creation was once known as the "Windsor of the North".
 It was owned by Richard Neville, Earl of Warwick (called "Warwick the Kingmaker" for his immense power in the realm), and later, Richard III grew up here.
 Middleham is now under the care of English Heritage.